abhinaba-ghosh/cucumber-quick/README.md

 ## Run Scenarios and Features

 - Navigate to a specific .feature file
-- right click on any scenario name/ scenario outline name
+- Right click on any scenario name/ scenario outline name
-- You can choose two options from the context menu - _Run Scenario_ and _Run Feature_
+- You can choose two options from the context menu - _Run Cucumber Scenario_ and _Run Cucumber Feature_
 - If _Run Scenario_ is selected, only that specific scenario will be executed
 - If _Run Feature_ is selected, the complete feature file will be executed
-- The test execution will be performed in Integrated Terminal.
+- The test execution will be performed in debug mode, so if can debug certain codes using breakpoints as well.

 ## Log Issues